This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I didn’t even know this area was part of the national park until we arrived and I saw the sign.
 I was even more impressed with the diversity the Olympic Peninsula offers.

-From tide pools filled with colorful and intriguing creatures, arches and sea stacks or oodles of driftwood to play with on the beach, you’ll be entertained and in awe on the Olympic Peninsula coastline.
+From tide pools filled with colorful and intriguing creatures to arches and sea stacks or oodles of driftwood to play with on the beach, you’ll be entertained and in awe on the Olympic Peninsula coastline.

-Most of it can only be accessed via foot so prepare for some fun adventures on the Pacific Coastline.
+Most of it can only be accessed on foot so prepare for some fun adventures on the Pacific Coastline.

 But whilst beautiful, the wilderness coast can be treacherous.

 I wouldn’t go swimming here.
 The water is cold and the surf treacherous.
 And when you see all those logs piled on the beaches, you can see just how powerful the ocean is here.